 As Joe and Janet sat with their banker in his small cubical at their local branch, they became increasingly irritated with one another.

-Joe was angry and ashamed because he thought Janet didn’t respect or trust him.
+Joe was angry and ashamed because he thought Janet didn’t respect or trust him, especially with money.

 Janet was surprised because she thought he was being unreasonable in that moment.